feecat/XMC4300_Motor_Controller/README.md

 Set ProfilePosition( CHx_Mode = 1) or ProfileVelocity( CHx_Mode = 3) in EtherCAT Master:
 In ProfilePosition Mode, Set the CHx_ProfilePosition, CHx_ProfileVelocity, CHx_ProfileACC, Then it will output pulse and automaticly stop at profile position.
 In ProfileVelocity Mode, Set the CHx_ProfileVelocity, CHx_ProfileACC, Then it will output pulse continually.
+Example:
+A linear module with DM542 Stepperdriver. pitch is 4mm.
+Set pulse/rev to 3200.
+Set Mode to 1 to use position mode.
+Set ProfileVelocity to 64000 = 20r/s = 80mm/s = 4.8M/MIN
+Set ProfileACC to 320 = 0.1r/ms2 = 400mm/s2 = 0.4M/S2 = 0.4G
+Set ProfilePosition to 64000 = 20r = 80mm

 PINOUT:
 | # | PINOUT | # |